Download This Sample

 Serena Jameka Williams is an American professional tennis player.
 She was ranked world No. 1 in singles on eight different occasions from 2002 to 2017 by the Women’s Tennis Association.
 Her nickname is ReRe.

-See the fact file below for more information on the Serena Williams or alternatively, you can download our 26-page Serena Williams worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Serena Williams or alternatively, you can download our 26-page Serena Williams worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information